RCL Foods Ltd/South Africa

 Transparency on Water Pollution Risks

-The company reports the total water discharged in FY22 .
-The wastewater discharged data is externally verified by the Department of Environmental Affairs and the local water board.
-RCL responded to the CDP Water Security 2022.
+The company monitors water discharge volumes monthly in 51-75% of its facilities and reports a total discharge volume of 3,406,251 kL for FY23.
+Its discharged wastewater data is externally verified by the Department of Environmental Affairs and the local water board.
+Additionally, the company participates in the CDP Water Security 2023.

 Performance on Wastewater Quality & Volume Discharged